nyu-mll/quality/README.md

 - `set_unique_id`: String.
 The unique ID corresponding to the set of questions, which corresponds to the line of json.
 Each set of questions is written by the same writer.
 - `batch_num`: String.
 The batch number.
 Our data collection is split in two groups, and there are three batches in each group. `[i][j]` means the j-th batch in the i-th group.
 For example, `23` corresponds to the third batch in the second group.
 - `writer_id`: String.
 The anonymized ID of the writer who wrote this set of questions.
-- `source`: The source of the article.
+- `source`: String.
+The source of the article.
-- `title`: The title of the article.
+- `title`: String.
+The title of the article.
-- `author`: The author of the article.
+- `author`: String.
+The author of the article.
-- `topic`: The topic of the article.
+- `topic`: String.
+The topic of the article.
+- `url`: String.
+The URL of the original unprocessed source article.
 - `article`: String.
 The HTML of the article.
 A script that converts HTML to plain texts is provided.
 - `questions`: A list of dictionaries explained below.
 Each line of json has a different number of questions because some questions were removed following validation.